jovonmayer/jovonmayer/README.md

 - Outside of programming, I enjoy swimming, drawing, and reading.
 Time is measured in increments between pool time.
 - I really like participating in and starting projects, so I'm always down to collab.
 - You can reach me at jovonmayer@gmail.com and I'll respond as soon as I can.

-- Fun Fact: I like water and birds.
-Preferably not together though.
-UMSL geese are traumatizing.